The blog

 RSS Feed

-Apr 1
+EngineeringApr 1

-Containing the Blast Radius
+Containing the blast radius

 Automated scanners hit every IP on the internet in minutes.
 The question isn't whether you get scanned, it's how much damage a breach can do.
 Origin discovery is typically the first step in any reconnaissance workflow.
 GreyNoise's 2025 Mass Internet Exploitation Report found that attackers scan the entire internet because it's quick and cheap to do, then immediately go after whatever's exposed.
 Tools like masscan can hit every IP address on the internet for a specific open port at ten million packets per second.
 That's the entire IPv4 address space covered in under six minutes from a single machine.
 Once...

-Mar 31
+GeneralMar 31

 We evaluated four workflow engines.
 Here are our thoughts.